mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/arm-assembly-part-1-meaning-life-kevin-m-thomas/) to read the article on LinkedIn.

 ## Lesson 42: ARM Assembly (Part 2 - Number Systems)
-This tutorial will discuss number systems such as binary, decimal and hexidecimal in detail.
+This tutorial will discuss number systems such as binary, decimal and hexadecimal in detail.

 -> Click [HERE](https://www.linkedin.com/pulse/arm-assembly-part-2-number-systems-kevin-m-thomas/) to read the article on LinkedIn.